 2015-May 2018, Programme Manager Energysense, University of Groningen

-2011-2014, Project Manager Groningen Energy and Sustainability Programme, University of Groningen
+2011-2014, Project Manager Groningen Energy and Sustainability Programme, U. of Groningen

 2005-2011, Senior Research Fellow and Deputy Programme Leader, Virtual Knowledge Studio, KNAW, Amsterdam